smittytone/mnu/README.md

 ## Release Notes ##

+- 1.5.1 *Unreleased*
+    - Update `brew update` and `brew upgrade` scripts for M1 Macs:
+        - Support brew at `/opt/homebrew` as well as `/usr/local`
+    - Minor tweaks to the feedback system.
+    - Update tests.
 - 1.5.0 *1 February 2021*
     - Support all macOS app locations for ‘open app‘ actions:
         - `/Applications`